 Between 24 and 18 months before departure

-Lead faculty and/or staff consults with the GLC about the study abroad opportunity.
+Lead faculty consult with the GLC committee about the study abroad opportunity.

-Lead faculty and/or staff discusses study abroad plans with Department Chairs and Deans.
+Lead faculty discuss study abroad plans with their Department Chairs and Deans.

 Partner organizations are identified and, if not already on an approved provider list, must be approved by the Vice President of Instruction and Student Services.